hkefka385/ICWSM2025_Perspective_GenerativeAI/README.md

   - Understand user behavior by categorizing ChatGPT use cases (e.g., searching for information, seeking creative support, etc.).
   - Compare usage patterns by language or region.

 ---

-## Usage Notes

-1. **Data Privacy**
-   - While this repository does not contain direct tweet text, `TweetID` can be used to fetch the original tweets through Twitter’s API.
-Please ensure compliance with Twitter’s Terms of Service and privacy policies if you retrieve original tweet content.
-2. **Copyright & License**
-   - Each tweet is copyright by its respective creator.
-The datasets here are meant primarily for research and academic use.
-   - If you plan to use or redistribute the data, please do so responsibly and in accordance with the license terms (if specified).
-Always include citations to this repository and the Paper.
-3. **Limitations**
-   - Some information may be incomplete or imperfect (e.g., OCR errors, translation inaccuracies).
-   - The dataset’s coverage is limited to specific Generative AI tools and time periods.
-It may not capture every emergent tool or usage scenario.
-4. **Updates**
-   - We may update or extend these datasets over time.
-Check the repository for any additions or improvements.
-   - Please open an Issue or Pull Request for any feedback or bug reports.

----